Here are some commonly asked questions which we hope will make understanding your Member statement easier.

-In the meantime, if you’d like to see how much you might have in retirement, you can use our Retirement $ projector calculator or speak to one of our financial experts on 1800 005 166.
+If you’d like to see how much you might have in retirement, you can use our Retirement $ projector calculator or call us on 1800 005 166.

-By combining your super into one account, you’ll likely pay less fees and reduce your paperwork.
+By combining your super into one account, you may pay less fees and reduce your paperwork.
 It may also be easier to keep track of your super and manage your investments.

 You can combine your super into your Tasplan account: